Emergence of multiple zero modes bound to vortices in extended topological Josephson junctions: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper, we analyzed the low-energy excitation spectra of extended Josephson junctions fabricated on the surface of a 3D topological insulator.
-In particular, we showed that the usually employed Fu-Kane low-energy description leading to a one-dimensional $2\times 2$ Dirac-like equation is in general insufficient.
-The points, at which this effective theory loses validity, correspond to instances of vanishing effective (light) velocity.
-We pointed out that such a scenario is experimentally realistic and achieved by, e.g., tuning the chemical potential of the normal/magnetic part of the junction.
+In particular, we examined a parameter regime in which the frequently employed Fu-Kane low-energy description, leading to a one-dimensional $2\times 2$ Dirac-like equation, is insufficient.
+We showed that the points, at which this effective theory loses validity, correspond to instances of vanishing effective (light) velocity and pointed out that such a scenario is experimentally realistic and achieved by, e.g., tuning the chemical potential of the normal/magnetic part of the junction.

 Specifically, we revealed that the Fu-Kane effective theory misses a crucial aspect of the low-energy physics: in the translationally invariant situation, additional Dirac cones at zero energy, centered at non-zero momenta, emerge periodically anytime the effective velocity vanishes.
 If the junction is subjected to an external magnetic field, the number of zero modes bound to a Josephson vortex is therefore expected to periodically increase.
 In order to explicitly see this effect without the need for a low-energy `$k\cdot p$' approximation, we derived an alternative approach via an expansion in Fourier modes in a Corbino geometry of the junction.
 By means of this method, we were indeed able to see the growing discrepancy between the two approaches as the effective velocity diminishes as well as an increase of the number of zero modes bound to each Josephson vortex.